 - Replacement value: It’s simply the cost it would take to replace everything in the business at present-day values.

-- Multiples of earnings: The times’ revenue method multiplies the average of previous years’ revenue with a multiplier unique to their business.
+- Multiples of earnings: The times’ revenue method multiplies the average of previous years’ revenue by a multiplier unique to their business.

 - Liquidation: Calculated by determining the total value of all assets if you liquidated the business.